dewitt/wordle/DESIGN.md

 - For each node/state (defined by a feedback history), the generator filters the candidate indices to what remains viable:
   * If the subset is empty, no entry is emitted for that feedback.
   * If subset size is 1, the guess stored is that remaining word.
-  * Otherwise, it runs `find_best_guess_encoded` to choose the optimal next guess (reusing `feedback_table.bin` when available).
+- Otherwise, it runs `find_best_guess_encoded` to choose the optimal next guess (reusing `feedback_table.bin` when available).
+If the depth limit is reached while more than one candidate remains, the entry records a zero guess so the runtime can report failure for that feedback branch.
 - This process repeats recursively until the requested depth is reached; the last stored guess corresponds to the depth-th turn (start word counts as turn 1).
+In practice we always generate with `--lookup-depth 6` so every Wordle turn is covered.
 - Because every possible feedback code (0..242) is iterated, the resulting tree covers all branches for the selected depth.
 Runtime lookup never needs to revert to entropy search until it exhausts the precomputed depth.

 ## Regeneration
 ```
 ./build/solver generate --lookup-start roate --lookup-depth 6 --lookup-output lookup_roate.bin
 ```
 The solver filters candidates and runs the search internally for each branch, ensuring the lookup mirrors the exact runtime behavior.
-Adjust `--lookup-start`, `--lookup-depth`, and `--lookup-output` as needed.
+Adjust `--lookup-start`, `--lookup-depth`, and `--lookup-output` as needed (though the shipping binary assumes depth 6 and `roate`).

 # Feedback Cache Format (`feedback_table.bin`)